Discover the latest updates in the field of joint replacement and general orthopedics.

 JOINT SURGERY REDDING

 Dr. Troy A. Miles is a board certified orthopaedic surgeon who specializes in the treatment of disorders of the shoulder, hip, and knee, including joint replacement and reconstruction, and arthroscopic surgery.
 He has advanced training in a variety of approaches to joint replacement, including direct anterior hip replacement and minimally invasive techniques.
-He has completed a fellowship in adult joint reconstruction and arthroplasty at the University of California, Davis.
-He practices at Shasta Orthopaedics and Sports Medicine in Redding, California.
+In 2016, he completed a fellowship in adult joint reconstruction and arthroplasty at the University of California, Davis.
+He now practices at Epic Orthopedics in Redding, California.

 Dr. Miles is the author of Life After Hip Replacement: A Complete Guide to Recovery & Rehabilitation and Life After Knee Replacement: A Guide to Success with Surgery, Recovery, and Rehabilitation.
 He is a member of the American Association of Hip and Knee Surgeons, the American Orthopaedic Association, the American Association of Orthopaedic Surgery, and the North Pacific Orthopaedic Society.
-He is also on the Governing Board at Shasta Regional Medical Center.
 Dr. Miles has lectured at the Annual Meeting of the North Pacific Orthopaedic Society, the Annual Meeting of the American Society of Surgery of the Hand, and the Annual Meeting of the American Association of Orthopaedic Surgery.

 A Red Bluff native, Dr. Miles graduated with honors from Albert Einstein College of Medicine in New York City, where he was elected into the Alpha Omega Alpha Honor Medical Society.
 He completed an internship and a residency in orthopaedic surgery at Oregon Health & Science University in Portland, Oregon.
 Following graduation, he went on to a prestigious fellowship in adult joint reconstruction and arthroplasty.

 Dr. Miles is excited to bring the latest technology and most advanced techniques in joint replacement surgery to the Redding area.
-He was drawn to Shasta Orthopaedics and Sports Medicine’s customized patient experience and multidisciplinary approach.
 With an emphasis on individualized care, Dr. Miles views each one of his patients as a partner.
 “I see many patients who’ve stopped doing the activities they love--whether that’s golfing, fishing, or hunting,” Dr. Miles says.
-“Being able to work together and see these patients get back to the activities they love most is why I went into orthopaedics.”
+“Being able to work together and see these patients get back to the activities they love most is why I went into orthopedics.”